SkygearIO/skygear-doc/content/auth/basics/js.md

 }
 ```

-Please be reminded that the `currentUser` object only retrieved when user
+Please be reminded that the `currentUser` object only exists when user
 login / signup Skygear.

 To get the latest information (e.g. roles, emails, etc.) of the current user,